artiebits.com

 fetch_data("Premier League", "englandm.php").to_csv("data/epl.csv")

-Let’s explore home team win rates to see if there is a consistent trend.
-To do this, we will create three new columns home_win, draw, and away_win.
-We will assign 1 or 0 to these columns based on each game’s outcome, then group the result by season and calculate the mean:
+Let’s explore home team win rates to see if there’s a consistent trend.
+We’ll create columns for home win, draw, and away win (1 or 0), then group by season and calculate the mean:

 df = pd.read_csv("data/epl.csv", dtype={"Season": str})